Kausea Natano

-Kausea Natano (born 5 July 1957) is a politician who served as the Prime Minister of Tuvalu from 19 September 2019 to 26 February 2024.
+Kausea Natano (born 5 July 1957) is a Tuvaluan politician who served as the Prime Minister of Tuvalu from 19 September 2019 to 26 February 2024.
 He represented Funafuti as a Member of Parliament.
 He was first elected in the 2002 Tuvaluan general election and served as an MP until he was unseated in the 2024 Tuvaluan general election.

 In his political career, Natano has also assumed significant roles, including Deputy Prime Minister and Minister for Communications, during his tenure in the Cabinet led by former Prime Minister Willy Telavi.

 Early life

 Before he entered politics, Natano worked as the director of customs in Tuvalu.
 He also held the position of assistant secretary in the ministry of finance, where he contributed to economic planning.

 Political career

 Kausea Natano entered Tuvalu's Parliament in 2002, marking the start of his political career.
 He secured re-election in 2006 He also took on the role of Minister for Public Utilities and Industries until 2010 as part of Prime Minister Apisai Ielemia's Cabinet.
 His continuous commitment to public service was evident as he retained his parliamentary seat in the 2010, 2015, and 2019 general elections.

 In the 2024 Tuvaluan general election Natano did not retain his seat in parliament.